 Everyone wants and needs friends.
-But not all friendships are created equal—some are true and some are toxic.
-What if our friends are really hurting us?
+But not all friendships are created equal.
+What are the signs toxic friendships are hurting us?
+What are the solutions?

 King Solomon wrote, “A friend loves at all times, and a brother is born for adversity” (Proverbs 17:17).

 Unfortunately, not all friendships are created equal.
-Some friendships produce a very positive impact on us, while others do not.
-It is the difference between one that is a true friend and one that is not.
+Some friendships produce a very positive impact on us, while others produce a very negative impact.
+It is the difference between one who is a true friend and one who is a toxic friend.

 What makes a true friend, and how do you know when you have one or are one?
 Is it possible to have a friendship that is actually hurting you?

 A toxic friendship can cause a lot of damage, emotionally, mentally, even physically.
 Here’s how you can tell the difference.

 Are you someone who struggles to say “no” to others?
 If so, you are a likely target for a toxic relationship.
 There are always people waiting to take advantage of others.

 A toxic friend will push you to do things that you are uncomfortable with, even things you know are wrong.
 They want to talk about things you don’t want to talk about, encourage you to spend money you don’t have—especially for them!